simonhf/sharedhashfile/README.md

 # SharedHashFile: Share Hash Tables Stored In Memory Mapped Files Between Arbitrary Processes & Threads

-SharedHashFile is a lightweight NoSQL hash table library written in C for Linux, operating fully in memory.
+SharedHashFile is a lightweight NoSQL key value store / hash table, & a zero-copy IPC queue library written in C for Linux.
 There is no server process.
-Data is read and written directly from/to shared memory; no sockets are used between SharedHashFile and the application program.
+Data is read and written directly from/to shared memory or SSD; no sockets are used between SharedHashFile and the application program.
 APIs for C, C++, & [nodejs](wrappers/nodejs/README.md).

 ## Project Goals